1. Webchat Template

 }

 Data from the webchat service is placed in stub.data._incoming_webchat_data.
-To pass this data to the new stub, we configure params.data._incoming_webchat_data to have the value ~~stubpost.data._incoming_webchat_data.
+To pass it to the new stub, set params.data._incoming_webchat_data to ~~stubpost.data._incoming_webchat_data.

 4. Test Your Webchat Client